maliprakashdatta/maliprakashdatta/README.md

 -  	<h2>Hello,</h>
 -  <h2> <p bgcolor="skyblue">👋 Hi, I’m Prakash</p></h2>

 <h5>My name is Mali Prakash Datta, and I am 34 years old.
 I currently reside in Sangli.
 I am passionate about coding, and I enjoy Searching new ideas about programming.
-In terms of my education, I BCA,MCA , and I am particularly interested in Computer Language
+In terms of my education, I BCA,MCA , and I am particularly interested in Computer Language<br>

 Professionally, I have experience in 1 years .
-I am known for my Innovation:  By leveraging the latest technologies and adopting innovative approaches, we develop cutting-edge solutions that drive business growth and enhance competitiveness., and I am always eager to Focus on Goal.
+I am known for my Innovation:  By leveraging the latest technologies and adopting innovative approaches, we develop cutting-edge solutions that drive business growth and enhance competitiveness., and I am always eager to Focus on Goal.<br>

 In my free time, I like to News Paper reading, and I find joy in driveing . </h5>